Projects Mai Kai House: A Custom Waterfront Home in Seattle

 The new home design maintains the footprint and the basement of the original home.
 From the outset, the project had two main objectives; to design a home that blended in with the landscape and to create a space that was never stagnant in its quality.
 A screened patio and strategically placed skylights help to create ever-changing patterns of light and shade.
 A 30-foot lift-and slide door on the main level extends the open floor plan of the interior and opens onto a deck overlooking the water.

-Shadow Studies: Komiko House is designed to take advantage of solar and lunar cycles.
+Shadow Studies: Mai Kai House (formerly named Komiko House) is designed to take advantage of solar and lunar cycles.

 Komiko House blends into the natural environment while carving out its own space in the evergreen beauty of a long-established Seattle neighborhood.